HubbeKing/selfhost-services/README.md

 ### Storage setup
 - NFS share for `volumes/array-nfs-pv.yaml` needs to be created
-- NFS share for `volumes/backups-nfs-pv.yaml` needs to be created
-    - Both must be accessible from the IPs of the nodes in the k8s cluster
+    - Must be accessible from the IPs of the nodes in the k8s cluster
 - Longhorn needs no additional setup - simply deploy `volumes/longhorn` with `kubectl apply -f volumes/longhorn`
     - The storageclass settings can be tweaked if needed for volume HA stuff - see `volumes/longhorn/storageclass.yaml`
+- At this stage, restore volumes from Longhorn backups using the Longhorn UI.
+    - Make sure to also create PVs/PVCs via the Longhorn UI.
+- Longhorn handles backups - see Longhorn UI and/or default settings in `volumes/longhorn/deployment.yaml`

 ### Ingress setup
 - Set up `cert-manager` for automated cert renew